CASE STUDY

 Key Features & Innovations:

-- Flexible Budget Logic: Automatically calculated discretionary spending after fixed costs
+- Flexible Budget Logic: Helped users understand discretionary vs. fixed spending

 Results & Impact